Consumer Medicine Information (CMI)

 swelling of the hands, ankles or feet

-for females: unusual secretion of breast milk, irregular periods
+for females: unusual secretion of breast milk, irregular or stopping of periods

 severe pain in the stomach with bloating, gut cramps and vomiting